nathanph/ms-thesis/3-background/3-blockchain/0-blockchain.md

 untrusted and unreliable network to build a trusted source of truth.
 A blockchain uses an algorithm to score different versions of history to reach consensus in the network.

-What it is.

-Why it exists.

-How it works.